Christian Vieri: Atlético Madrid

 Vieri's form for Juventus attracted the attention of Spanish side Atlético Madrid who paid £12.5 million to sign the striker in 1997.
 He was part of a £45 million spending spree for the club owned by Jesús Gil that season, alongside Juninho Paulista.

 Vieri made his debut for Atlético on 30 August 1997 in a 1–1 draw with Real Madrid at the Santiago Bernabéu Stadium on the first day of the La Liga season.
 He scored his first goal on 16 September, a penalty in a 2–1 home win against Leicester City in the first round of the UEFA Cup.
 Eleven days later he opened his league account with two goals in a 3–3 home draw with Celta.
 In October, he scored back-to-back hat-tricks in a 5–1 win at Real Zaragoza and a 5–2 home win over PAOK in the quarter-finals of the European competition.
 On 21 March 1998, he scored four times away to Salamanca, but the Rojiblancos lost 5–4.

 He scored a total of 24 goals in 24 league appearances for Atlético and finished the season with 29 goals from 32 appearances, which saw him receive the Pichichi Trophy as the league's top scorer.

 Vieri stated in his 2015 autobiography that his 1997 transfer to Atlético was motivated purely by financial reasons—revealing that Juventus would only pay him an annual salary of L.2 million while the Spanish club were offering the equivalent of L.3.5 million.
 He furthermore asserted: "If I could have turned back time, I’d have stayed in Turin".

 Vieri also revealed a funny story about the aforementioned back-to-back hat-tricks against Real Zaragoza and PAOK.
-Before the match with PAOK, Vieri made a bet with Jesús Gil: if he had scored a hat-trick, the President would have given him a Ferrari.
+Before the match with PAOK, Vieri made a bet with Jesús Gil: if he scored a hat-trick, the President would have given him a Ferrari.
 The striker did find the net three times, with the third goal, scored from the goal line, being one of the most iconic moments of his career, and Gil made him choose his gift car.
-However, Vieri never picked up his Ferrari at the end of the season, as he felt he had betrayed the President leaving Atlético after just one year.
+However, Vieri never picked up his Ferrari at the end of the season, as he felt he had betrayed the President by leaving Atlético after just one year.